The Ku Klux Klan was the offspring of war, more to the point it was the offspring of defeat in war.

 The Klan was the power now and next time it would choose the Democratic Nominee.

 It may even be a candidate of its own.

 By the end of 1924, the Ku Klux Klan appeared to be the rising political power in the land.

-An able administrator and charismatic speaker whose brand of blue-collar popularism went down a storm with both the steel workers of Gary and other cities and the farmers of the still largely rural State he quickly rose through the ranks of the party to become Grand Dragon.
+An able administrator and charismatic speaker whose brand of blue-collar popularism went down a storm with the farmers of the largely rural State, he quickly rose through the ranks of the party to become Grand Dragon.
 Under his leadership membership of the Klan in Indiana rose to an all time high of 250,000.

 He had also backed Hiram J Evans in his bid to become Grand Wizard and his reward for doing so was to be made the Grand Dragon of 22 other Northern States.